 Project Charter

-The charter defines what ATR is, what it is not, how decisions are made, and how the Technical Steering Committee is seated.
+A standard outlives the people who start it only if its rules are written down.
+This charter sets out what ATR is, what it is not, how decisions are made, and how the Technical Steering Committee is seated — the commitments that hold regardless of who maintains the project.

 Mission

-ATR exists to give the AI-agent security community a single shared format for declaring, exchanging, and evaluating detection rules — so that defenders working in different organizations and countries can compose their work without re-inventing the rule format each time.
+ATR exists to give the AI-agent security community a single shared format for declaring, exchanging, and evaluating detection rules — so that a defender in one organization can build on a rule written by a defender in another, in another country, without anyone re-inventing the rule format.
+A shared format is infrastructure, not a product: it belongs to no vendor and answers to the community that maintains it.

 Scope